Aviva buys back stakes in Polish insurance joint venture from BZ WBK

-WARSAW Poland's third largest lender in terms of assets, BZ WBK, said on Thursday Aviva will buy 17 percent of the shares in two joint ventures it has with the bank in the insurance sector.
+WARSAW Poland's third largest lender in terms of assets, BZ WBK BZW.WA, said on Thursday Aviva (AV.L) will buy 17 percent of the shares in two joint ventures it has with the bank in the insurance sector.

-Last year Aviva and BZ WBK, Santander's Polish arm, transferred 16 percent of both insurance joint ventures to the bank.
-This move increased the bank's net profit by 336 million zlotys (63 million pounds) due to a revaluation of the bank's stakes.
+Last year Aviva and BZ WBK, Santander's (SAN.MC) Polish arm, transferred 16 percent of both insurance joint ventures to the bank.
+This move increased the bank's net profit by 336 million zlotys ($103 million) due to a revaluation of the bank's stakes.

 The bank said in a statement on Thursday Aviva had notified it that it exercised a buy option on 17 percent stakes in BZ WBK-AVIVA TUnZ and BZ WBK-AVIVA TUO.